Ted Jenkin

-Ted Jenkin is an American businessperson and author.
+Ted Jenkin is an American businessman and author.
 He is a co-founder and current chief executive officer of oXYGen Financial.

 He is also a co-host of podcast, The Shrimp Tank.

 Early life and family

 Born in Princeton, New Jersey, Jenkin's mother was a schoolteacher and his father died when he was young.
 His interest developed in personal finance in a bid to help his mother who was in financial distress after the death of his father.

 Jenkin is a graduate of Boston College.
 He is also certified by College for Financial Planning as a financial planner.

 Jenkin is married to Eugenia and they have three children.

 Career

 Jenkin started his career at the age of 12 when he started a pet walking service.

 In 2017, he co-founded a podcast, The Shrimp Tank.

 He founded oXYGen Financial in 2009 which provides wealth management services, insurance services, and retirement plans for Generation X and Y. The company has $1.2 billion assets-under-management.

 The Atlanta Magazine has included him in 2020 and 2021 Atlanta's 500 Most Powerful Leaders.